Disney Television Animation: 2017–present: Animation resurgence, reboots, spin-offs of iconic properties and expansion

 In April 2022, the studio announced that it will collaborate with sister animation studio 20th Television Animation on Rhona Who Lives by the River for Disney+.
 In May, the studio ordered Cookies & Milk, produced by Cinema Gypsy Productions & Jesse James Films.

 In June 2022, Disney Television Animation General Manager Meredith Roberts was promoted to Executive Vice President of Animation at Disney Branded Television.
 The same month the studio greenlit Zombies: The Re-Animated Series based on the Disney Channel Original Movie franchise.
-In Summer 2022 the studio started a collaboration with Walt Disney Imagineering and Disney Yellow Shoes for redesigns and animations of classic characters from the Walt Disney Animation Studios film and shorts library such as Dumbo, Orange Bird, Oswald The Lucky Rabbit, Hei-Hei, Stitch, and Timon and Pumbaa.
-The redesigns were provided by Paul Rudish and Asia Ellington with the animation being provided by Mercury Filmworks, the collaboration as well included animations from different "The Wonderful World Of Mickey Mouse" characters for AR magnets within the Walt Disney World Passholder.

 In November 2022, the studio began developing workplace comedy series Intercats a co-production with Baobab Studios.
-The same month the studio started development in Sofia The First: Royal Magic, a sequel series of Sofia The First as part of the 10th anniversary of the original series with the project being fully greenlit in August 2024.
-Later the studio debuted their first stop-motion project a Christmas special named "Mickey Saves Christmas" which aired on ABC, Disney Channel, Disney XD and Disney Jr..
-Another stop-motion special “Mickey And Friends Trick Or Treats" debuted in October 2023.
-A series of sequel shorts based on the specials "Mickey's Christmas Tales", "Mickey's Spooky Stories" and "Mickey and Minnie's Christmas Carols" debuted in November 2023, October 2024 and November 2024.
+The same month the studio started development in Sofia the First: Royal Magic, a sequel series of Sofia the First as part of the 10th anniversary of the original series with the project being fully greenlit in August 2024.
+Later the studio debuted their first stop-motion project a Christmas special named Mickey Saves Christmas which aired on ABC, Disney Channel, Disney XD and Disney Jr. Another stop-motion special Mickey and Friends: Trick or Treats debuted in October 2023.
+A series of sequel shorts based on the specials Mickey's Christmas Tales, Mickey's Spooky Stories and Mickey and Minnie's Christmas Carols debuted in November 2023, October 2024 and November 2024 respectively.

-In January 2023, the studio announced that Phineas And Ferb would be getting a revival with two brand new seasons for Disney Channel and Disney+.
+In January 2023, the studio announced that Phineas and Ferb would be getting a revival with two brand new seasons for Disney Channel and Disney+.
 In June 2023, the studio would announce StuGo, another co-production with Titmouse, Inc. for Disney Channel.
-The same month it was announced that The Wonderful World of Mickey Mouse franchise would be ending after the premiere of the special Steamboat Silly which debuted in July, 2023 on Disney+.
+The same month it was announced that The Wonderful World of Mickey Mouse franchise would be ending after the premiere of the special Steamboat Silly which debuted in July 2023 on Disney+.

 In August 2023, the studio announced Mickey Mouse Clubhouse+, their first reboot based on a preschool property.